Martha: Oh, piffle!

-- Insanity Defense: Used preemptively; Mortimer hopes that by getting his aunts committed to Happydale, they won't be sent to prison for murder if/when their crimes are eventually discovered.
+- Insanity Defense: Used preemptively; Mortimer hopes that, by getting Teddy and his aunts committed to Happydale, they won't be sent to prison for murder if/when their crimes are eventually discovered.

 - It Runs in the Family: Mortimer remarks: "Insanity runs in my family.
 It practically gallops!"

-- In addition, the two aunts, who at the end of the play are all committed to Happy Dale, a fairly comfortable sanitarium, as opposed to being arrested or committed to a hospital for the criminally insane.
-The end of the play which is not shown in the film, however, shows that the aunts go back to their old habits with the warden which leaves open the possibility that they will be revealed.
+- The two aunts, who at the end of the play are all committed to Happydale, a fairly comfortable sanitarium, as opposed to being arrested or committed to a hospital for the criminally insane.
+The end of the play, which is not shown in the film, shows that the aunts go back to their old habits with the warden which leaves open the possibility that they will be revealed.

-- Lampshade Hanging: A classic example.
-Mortimer, a theatre critic, complains about a character in a play being handed the Idiot Ball, not realizing that he's describing himself.Dr.
+- Lampshade Hanging: Mortimer, a theatre critic, complains about a character in a play being handed the Idiot Ball, not realizing that he's describing himself.Dr.
 Einstein: You know, you were right about that fellow in the play.
 He wasn't very bright.